 Outcome measures

-The number of vaccines needed to prevent a single notification, and the average annual additional notifications caused by ending the BCG schools’ scheme.
+The number of vaccines needed to prevent a single notification, and the average annual additional notifications caused by ending the policy change.

 Results

-We found a 1.9% annual decrease in TB incidence rates best matched notification data.
-We estimate that 1600 (2.5-97.5% Quantiles (Q): 1300-2100) vaccines would have been required to prevent a single notification in 2004.
-If the scheme had ended in 2001, 302 (2.5-97.5% Q: 238-369) additional annual notifications would have occurred compared to if the scheme had continued.
-If the scheme ended in 2016, 120 (2.5-97.5% Q: 88-155) additional annual notifications would have occurred.
+The model produced predictions with wide confidence intervals when parameter uncertainty was included.
+Estimates using the original assumptions greatly underpredicted the impact of ending school-age vaccination compared to estimates using notification data.
+Updating the assumed annual decrease in TB incidence rates resulted in estimates that were more comparable with notification data with an annual decrease of 1.9% representing the closest estimate to the data.
+Using this assumption, we estimate that 1600 (2.5,97.5% Quantiles (Q): 1300, 2100) vaccines would have been required to prevent a single notification in 2004.

 Conclusions

-Our estimates of the impact of ending the BCG schools’ scheme were highly sensitive to the annual decrease in incidence rates.
-The impact of ending the BCG schools’ scheme was found to be greater than previously thought when parameter values were updated, and notification data were used.
-Our results highlight the importance of including uncertainty when forecasting the impact of changes in vaccination policy.
+The previously published estimates of the impact of ending the BCG schools scheme were found to be spuriously precise once updated with parameter uncertainty.
+Our estimates of the impact of ending school-age vaccination were highly sensitive to the annual decrease in incidence rates.
+The impact of ending the BCG schools’ scheme was found to be greater than previously thought when notification data were used.
+Our results highlight the importance of including uncertainty and evaluating multiple scenarios when forecasting the impact of changes in vaccination policy.

 Strengths and limitations of this study